 The browser filters the DOM, removing generic divs and keeping only semantic elements for the accessibility tree that screen readers navigate.

-How to View the Accessibility Tree in DevTools
+Viewing the Accessibility Tree

 What to Look For: